 The cost of a buyer’s agent varies greatly.
 Some charge a percentage of the cost of purchasing the house and others have a flat rate.

 When working on a percentage, many agents will set that cost as well.
-For example if you are in the market for a $1 million property but are happy to spend up to $1.25 million, you can negotiate with the agent to set the fee at the $1 million rate.
+For example, if you are in the market for a $1 million property but are happy to spend up to $1.25 million, you can negotiate with the agent to set the fee at the $1 million rates.
 The flat rate seems to start at around $10K when purchasing a lower value property and varies from agent to agent for high value.

 A few things to consider